manuelaljibesrosas/nextjs-nike/README.md

 For this exercise, please use CSS, SCSS, and/or CSS / SCSS modules (the `sass` library has already been installed for you if you choose to use it).
 Please refrain from styling with Tailwind or CSS-in-JS libraries as we do not use these tools at One of None.

-You are also free to add global styles and utility classes in the `styles` directory if it will help you complete the task more efficiently.
+You are also welcome to add global styles and utility classes in the `styles` directory if it will help you complete the task more efficiently.

 ## Setup Instructions